HallofFamer/CLox/README.md

 - Unary and Binary Expression/Operators
 - If and Else condition Statement
 - Switch Condition Statement
-- While Loop, Break and Continue Statement
+- While Loop, For Loop and Break Statement
 - Functions and Closures with automatic upvalue capture
 - Classes, Objects, Methods and `this` keyword
 - Single Inheritance and `super` keyword